SEO for Sydney Beauty Salons

 What We See Failing

-These are real issues we see on beauty salons websites every week:
+These are real issues we see on beauty and hair salons websites every week:

-We audited 50 Sydney beauty salons websites last month:
+We audited 50 Sydney beauty and hair salons websites last month:

 Your First 30 Days: Step-by-Step Implementation